i05nagai/memorandum/machine_learning/hypothesis_testing/fisher_exact_test.md

 We consider following 2x2 contingency table:

 * $N$,
-    * the number of total groups
+    * the total number of people
 * $K$,
-    * the number of people in YES condition
+    * the number of people under YES condition
 * $n$,
     * the number of people in treatment group